 In the 1950s, Stony Range was a disused stone quarry.
 Had it not been for a few visionary locals with a green thumb, the reserve may never have been established.
-In 2007 it became a native botanic garden.
+In 2007 it became a Regional Botanic Garden of Native Bushland.

 Since it was opened, Stony Range has been extensively weeded, regenerated and revegetated by a enthusiastic group of volunteers with the aid of public donations and funding from Warringah Council.
 Native plants from all over Australia have been planted in the garden alongside local indigenous species.